zinc-sig/toolkit/README.md

 - `((.:scenario.score))` - Custom 'score' parameter from the scenario
 - `((.:scenario.any_param))` - Any custom parameter defined in the scenario

+**Important for per-scenario resources:** When using execution or testing tasks with scenarios, Concourse creates separate `execution-output` and `testing-output` resources for each scenario.
+This means:
+- Input paths from `assignment-assets` still need `((.:scenario.code))` to locate scenario-specific files
+- Output paths within `execution-output` and `testing-output` don't need `((.:scenario.code))` since the resource itself is already scenario-specific

 ## Path Resolution

 **Important**: All paths in task parameters are relative to their respective input/output resources:
 - Input paths are relative to the input resource root (e.g., `submission/`, `assignment-assets/`, `compilation-output/`)
 - Output paths are relative to the output resource root (e.g., `compilation-output/`, `execution-output/`, `testing-output/`)
 - Ghost automatically creates parent directories for output files
+- When using scenarios, `execution-output` and `testing-output` are created per scenario, eliminating the need for `((.:scenario.code))` in output paths within these resources

 ## Task Structure